Dhanfia/news-evaluation/README.md

 # Evaluate news

-The goal of this project is to give you practice with:
+The goal of this news evaluation project is to
-- Setting up Webpack
+- Set up Webpack
 - Sass styles
 - Webpack Loaders and Plugins
 - Creating layouts and page design